MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Programmability.Addins.RibbonButtonClick

 The event is generated the first time in a session the user clicks a button added to the ribbon by a specific add-in.
 If the session spans multiple days, this telemetry will be sent once per day instead.
 The data is used in two ways: 1.
-When an add-in breaks, knowing how much users truly use the add-in will help us triage the issue.
+When an add-in breaks, knowing how much users truly use the add-in helps us triage the issue.
 2. To display to admins as part of COM add-in management scenarios in add-in Inventory and as part of planned add-in health scenarios in Microsoft 365 Apps health.
 Admins will be able to monitor add-in usage per device, letting them disable or uninstall unused COM add-ins.

 The following fields are collected: